Sank-Infinity/Eye-Blink-Notification-System/README.md

 Make sure in your device python should be installed.

+how to run:  Right click on program,
+             Or
-how to run:  open command prompt.
+             open command prompt.
              Set path where your program is present and run pyhton file.

              for example :